sorekz/project-item-fields/README.md

 ```

 ## Adjust fields based on other fields:
-I common use-case is to adjust the fields of a project item only for a certain state of that item.\
+A common use-case is to adjust the fields of a project item only for a certain state of that item.\
 For example: When the issue is commented, move the item to the next status.
 ```yaml
 on: